NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Mode Decomposition

+Given a structure, Meep can decompose the Fourier-transformed fields into a superposition of its harmonic modes.
+For a theoretical background, see [Mode Decomposition](Mode_Decomposition.md).

 **`get_eigenmode_coefficients(flux, bands, eig_parity=mp.NO_PARITY, eig_vol=None, eig_resolution=0, eig_tolerance=1e-12, kpoint_func=None, verbose=False)`**
 —
 Given a flux object and list of band indices, return a `namedtuple` with the following fields: